-Winter is coming: do you know where your zen is?
+Winter is Coming: Do you know where your zen is?

 Meditation, be it Zen or Yoga, cultivates self-awareness and the ability to “go with the flow.”
 Sadly, Western fitness (blame Los Angeles) took that literally, as though the postures had to be a “flow” of choreographed gymnastics.
 Maybe those 80’s headbands were on too tight!